IsraaXx/University-Room-Booking-System/README.md

 ---

+📌 **About the Project**
+This project was developed as part of the **Banque Misr Summer Training (Back-End Track)**.
+It was a **team project** aimed at practicing and strengthening hands-on skills in **Spring Boot** and related technologies.
+Throughout the project, we applied many core concepts such as:
+- RESTful API design
+- Authentication & Authorization with JWT
+- Role-based access control (Student, Faculty, Admin)
+- DTO validation & exception handling
+- JPA/Hibernate for database persistence
+- Unit & Integration testing
+- Logging & error handling

+The goal was to simulate a real-world backend system while consolidating the knowledge gained during training.

+---

 ## 👥 Users & Roles

 - **Student** → Authenticated user allowed to search availability, request bookings (for student activities), view/cancel own bookings.